The Domain, Sydney: Establishment

 The southern part of The Domain was not set aside as a public park until 1810.
 As soon as he arrived in 1810, Bligh's successor Governor Macquarie built stone walls around the Government House garden and the Government Domain, separating them from Hyde Park.
-The traditional foundation date of the Botanic Gardens is taken as the date of completion of Mrs Macquarie's Road, on 13 June 1816.
+The traditional foundation date of the Botanic Garden is taken as the date of completion of Mrs Macquarie's Road, on 13 June 1816.
 By 1817 the Domain was completely enclosed and the road system completed including several gates to regulate horse-drawn traffic.
 The Domain itself was cleared of trees and opened as a public area in the 1830s.
 Eventually, the Inner Domain, the area closest to Government House, was entirely consumed by the Government Gardens while the area now known as the Domain was then the Outer Domain.
 Macquarie improved the garden, building a protecting wall on the harbour side and constructing and landscaping a road running around The Domain, north of the Government gardens/nursery at some distance from the shore, and bridging over Farm Cove Creek to Mrs Macquarie's Chair on Mrs Macquarie's Point in the east.
 Swamp mahogany (Eucalyptus robusta) trees were planted to line this road, perhaps the earliest "Street trees" planted in the colony.
-Another 1813-1816 planting was of the black booyong (Heritiera actinophylla) west of the palm grove, which remains.
+Another 1813–1816 planting was of the black booyong (Heritiera actinophylla) west of the palm grove, which remains.
 On the completion of these works the area was officially inaugurated as a Botanic Garden in 1816.
-In 1821 the Government House stables (now the Conservatorium of Music), designed by Government Architect Francis Greenway, was completed in The Domain's north near Macquarie and Bridge Streets.
+In 1821 the Government House stables (now the Conservatorium of Music), designed by Government Architect Francis Greenway, was completed in The Domain's north near Macquarie and Bridge streets.

-Despite the Domain being whittled away in subsequent years it remained an important buffer to the Gardens.
+Despite the Domain being whittled away in subsequent years it remained an important buffer to the Botanic Garden.
 The native vegetation was cleared and the gullies of Phillip Precinct filled.
 During the 1830s the expansive green space of the Domain was now opened to the public, who strolled and picnicked there.
 The Domain west of Macquarie Street was then sold to pay for the construction of new Government House and Circular Quay.
-Throughout the 19th century, the south-western part of the Domain was gradually taken up by government and public buildings, including the Hyde Park Barracks, the Sydney Mint, Sydney Hospital, Parliament House, the State Library of New South Wales and the Land Registry Office.
+Throughout the 19th century, the south-western part of The Domain was gradually taken up by government and public buildings, including the Hyde Park Barracks, the Sydney Mint, Sydney Hospital, Parliament House, the State Library of New South Wales and the Land Registry Office.
 The Art Gallery of New South Wales was built on the eastern side of The Domain.

 In 1831 the public use of The Domain was formally invited by Governor Darling, and became accepted policy (very controlled before that).
 In the 1830s the Lower Garden area at the head of Farm cove was developed and the shoreline laid out in an ornamental fashion with serpentine paths.
-Between 1837 and 1845 Government House built in The Domain's north (north of the current extent of the Botanic Gardens).
+Between 1837 and 1845 Government House built in The Domain's north (north of the current extent of the gardens).